Pursuit of tractor leaves 2 DPD officers injured; suspect in custody

-KUSA - Two Denver police officers were taken to the hospital following a pursuit of a stolen tractor that began in the City Park area and ended in downtown Denver.
+DENVER — Two Denver police officers were taken to the hospital following a pursuit of a stolen tractor that began in the City Park area and ended in downtown Denver Friday night.

 "We had a pursuit, it's what we consider a low-speed event," said Denver Police Department spokesperson Tyrone Campbell.